Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/applying_image.rst

 An alternate way is to set up a Face Textures Material as shown.
 To do so, with the buttons window displayed, press :kbd:`F5` to display the Shader Buttons.
-In the Buttons window, Material settings, click *ADD NEW* material.
+In the Buttons window, Material settings, click *Add New* material.

 On the Options panel, enable *Face Textures*.
 This way is quick, but bypasses the normal rendering system for fast results,